modirishabh/git-actions-course/README.md

 Creating a Repository: The video demonstrates how to create a new public repository, including adding a README file, a .gitignore file, and a license.
 Setting Up a Workflow File: It explains how to create a workflow file in the .github/workflows directory, specifying the event trigger and job details.
 Using Actions: The video shows how to add actions to your workflow from the GitHub Marketplace, including the checkout action, and how to configure its parameters.

+**7.3 Learn about artifacts and cache**
+**Artifacts**: Used to store files produced by your jobs, such as logs, executables, and reports.
+They are retained for 90 days by default but can be customized.
+**Cache**: Ideal for storing files that don't change often, like packages and dependencies.
+This helps speed up workflow runs by skipping the download step.
+The cache size is limited to 10GB and entries not accessed in over seven days are automatically removed.
+**Management**: Both artifacts and cache can be managed via the GitHub web interface, REST API, and GitHub CLI.

+**7.4 Share data between jobs with artifacts_LAB** **Creating a Repository and Workflow**: Set up a new repository and create a workflow file named artifacts.yml in the .github/workflows/ directory.
+**Uploading Artifacts**: Define a job to generate and upload an artifact (e.g., myArtifact.txt) using the upload-artifact GitHub Action.
+**Downloading Artifacts**: Define another job to download the previously uploaded artifact using the download-artifact GitHub Action, ensuring job dependencies are correctly set with the needs keyword.

+**7.5** **Optimize your workflow with cache-LAB** **Creating a Repository**: You start by creating a new public repository and adding a README file.
+**Setting Up Requirements**: Create a requirements.txt file to list the libraries needed for your project.
+**Creating a Workflow File**: Set up a workflow file (cache.yml) with the necessary components like event triggers and job sections.
+**Using Cache Action**: Implement the cache action to store and retrieve dependencies, optimizing the workflow by reducing the need to download dependencies repeatedly.

+**7.6 Explore the metadata file and composite actions, part 1** **Composite Actions**: These bundle several workflow steps into a single reusable action, making workflows more modular and easier to manage.
+**Metadata File (action.yaml)**: This file defines the action's inputs, outputs, and configuration.
+Key sections include:
+**Inputs**: Optional parameters passed to the action, with default values and descriptions.
+**Outputs**: Optional data produced by the action, identified by an ID and description.
+**Runs Section**: Specifies the type of action (composite in this case) and includes the steps to be executed.

+**7.7 Explore the metadata file and composite actions, part 2** **Creating a Composite Action**: The video demonstrates how to create a composite action by setting up a new repository and adding an action.yml file at the root level.
+**Defining Metadata**: It covers defining the main components of the metadata file, including inputs, outputs, and steps for the composite action.
+**Testing the Composite Action**: The video shows how to create a workflow file to test the composite action, ensuring it runs correctly and outputs the expected results.

+**7.8 Learn custom JavaScript action**
+**Creating JavaScript Actions**: To create a JavaScript GitHub action, you need Node.js installed on your system.
+You will also need to install the core and GitHub packages from the actions toolkit to interact with GitHub Actions context and workflow commands.
+**Metadata File**: The metadata file for JavaScript actions includes inputs, outputs, and the runs section, where you specify the runtime and the JavaScript file to execute.
+**Using Vercel NCC**: This package is useful for compiling Node.js modules into a single file, simplifying the process by avoiding the need to upload the entire node_modules directory.

+**7.9 Create a JavaScript action**
+**Repository Setup**: Create a new repository with a README and a .gitignore file for Node.js.
+Install Node.js and VS Code.
+**Initialize Project**: Clone the repository, initialize it with npm init -y, and create an action.yml file with necessary metadata.
+**Install Packages**: Install required packages using npm install @actions/core @actions/github and npm install -g @vercel/ncc.
+**Create Action**: Write the index.js file to define the action, including importing necessary packages, handling inputs, and defining outputs.
+**Compile and Commit**: Compile the index.js file using ncc build, update the .gitignore file, and commit the changes to the repository.
+**Test Action**: Create a workflow file to test the action by defining a job that uses the action and verifies its output.

+**7.10 Examine custom Docker container actions** **Docker Container Action**: This type of GitHub action builds an image from your Dockerfile, specifying the operating system, tools, and dependencies needed for your task.
+**Metadata File Configuration**: You need a metadata file to configure inputs, outputs, and action settings.
+The using key must be set to Docker, and you can specify environment variables, arguments, entry points, and pre/post-entry points.
+**File Acces**s: Outputs can be accessed through the GitHub output environment file, and files generated in the container can be accessed via the GitHub/workspace path.
+**Dockerfile Requirements**: The Dockerfile name must start with a capital "D," and the first instruction should be the FROM instruction.

+**7.11 "Create Docker container actions**
+**Repository Setup**: Create a new public repository with a README file and add an entrypoint.sh script to handle inputs and outputs.
+**Dockerfile Creation**: Add a Dockerfile specifying the base image (e.g., alpine:3.10), copy the entrypoint.sh script into the container, and set the entry point.
+**Metadata and Workflow**: Create an action.yml metadata file to define inputs, outputs, and Docker settings.
+Then, add a workflow file to test the Docker action by running it on a GitHub runner.